Nishanth09121996/KT-SQL-DA/viva/questions.md

 Hint: Find the Policy who doesn't have any claim created
 ```

-**Add a column(Use Stored Procedure) in Policy Table as Policy Status, it should have only three vlaues "Active", "Expired" and "Quote".**
+**11.Add a column(Use Stored Procedure) in Policy Table as Policy Status, it should have only three vlaues "Active", "Expired" and "Quote".**

 ```text
 Condition: